FlowFuse/website/src/customer-stories/leveraging-node-red-and-flowfuse-to-automate-precision-manufacturing.md

 <!--more-->

-This case study provides an in-depth exploration of how Abrasive Technology harnessed the power and flexibility of FlowFuse and Node-RED to optimize automation, streamline communication with machinery, and accelerate development processes.
+This case study provides an in-depth exploration of how Abrasive Technology harnessed the power and flexibility of FlowFuse and Node-RED and FlowFuse to optimize automation, streamline communication with machinery, and accelerate development processes.

 #### Organization Profile